Abnormal Electrocardiogram Findings in Athletes

 Whether used for the evaluation of cardiovascular-related symptoms, a family history of inheritable cardiac disease or premature sudden cardiac death, or for screening of asymptomatic athletes, EKG interpretation is an essential skill for all physicians involved in the cardiovascular care of athletes.

-Whether obtained for screening or diagnostic purposes, an EKG increases the ability to detect underlying cardiovascular conditions that may increase the risk for sudden cardiac death.
+An EKG increases the ability to detect underlying cardiovascular conditions that may increase the risk for sudden cardiac death.
 In most countries, there is a shortage of physician expertise in the interpretation of an athlete’s EKG.

 Normal EKG Findings in Athletes